fnproject/tutorials/README.md

 Each of the tutorials below provides a step by step examination and walkthrough of a specific Fn feature or component.
 Check back soon as new tutorials are being added regularly.

 ## Introduction to Fn
-Before deploying your first function, you need to [install the Fn cli and start an Fn Server](install/README.md).
+Before deploying your first function, you need to [install the Fn CLI and start an Fn Server](install/README.md).

 Now that the Fn Server is up and running, you can deploy your first function.
 Select your preferred language: